 Someone will shave your skin above the area of operation (usually in your groin).

-About an hour before the operation, you will be given medicine to help you relax.
+About 1 hour before the operation, you'll be given medicine to help you relax.

 What happens during ablation?